-For secure encrypted email: PGP public key
+For secure encrypted email, please request my public key.

 Charles W. Elliott has been engaged in the private practice of law since 1978.
 His practice has concentrated in public interest litigation on behalf of environmental organizations, governmental clients, and victims of environmental pollution.
 He has represented clients in environmental litigation involving air and water pollution, hazardous waste disposal and management, petroleum tank releases, groundwater contamination, and natural resources protection.
 His cases have ranged from nuclear power plant licensing proceedings before the Nuclear Regulatory Commission and the federal courts, federal rulemaking proceedings, to citizen and governmental opposition to the siting of solid waste facilities, to representing victims of area-wide toxic lead contamination.